learn-co-curriculum/phase-3-hashketball/README.md

 play with any available variables or methods that are in scope.

 We tell Ruby where to pause by writing `binding.pry` in our code.
-When Ruby sees that magic word it will stop execution and had things over to a REPL called Pry.
+When Ruby sees that magic word, it will stop execution and had things over to a REPL called Pry.
 It's there that we can do the inspection.

 Let's inspect what our `num_points_scored` works with: